 To enter a kindergarten program, a child must be 5 years of age prior to the first day of July 2021.
 At the appointment, school personnel will conduct health screenings and a brief readiness test with each child.
 Registration forms will be completed.

 New students for Marshall County Schools need to have their immunizations made current by their family physician or the Marshall County Health Department.
 Please call the Marshall County Health Department at 304-845-7840 for Vaccination Clinic schedules.

 You can call the school listed below in your area to set up an appointment for kindergarten screening and registration.

-If you wish to enroll your child in Pre-K, please call the school in your area to make an appointment and pick-up a registration packet or request an application packet be mailed to you.
+If you wish to enroll your child in Pre-K, please call the school in your area, on or after January 19, to make an appointment and pick-up a registration packet or request an application packet be mailed to you.
 The application is also available at the link below.

 Please bring your child, along with the completed packet, to your screening location as scheduled.
 All students must have a state issued birth certificate and current immunization record.

 If Covid-19 restrictions prohibit in-person screening of students, we will extend our schedule to allow collection of packets and meetings with parents, possibly to an additional day.

 Placements will be announced periodically as registrations are completed.

 WV Pre-K Programs are free for any child who turns 4 prior to July 1, 2021.